Check Motorcycle VIN & Tips to Avoid Title Problems When Buying a Motorcycle

 - Is the title legitimate?

 Check a motorcycle title with the National Motor Vehicle Title Information System (NMVTIS) through one of the Approved NMVTIS Providers (fees range from approximately $3 to $7 per report).
 The NMVTIS is operated and managed by the U.S. Department of Justice.
 Among other reasons, it was created to prevent the introduction or reintroduction of stolen motor vehicles into interstate commerce.
-Any entity that meets the NMVTIS definition of junk yard, salvage yard, or insurance carrier is required to report specific information to NMVTIS and failure to report is punishable by a civil penalty of $1,000 per violation.
-The NMVTIS website states it reports title information on motorcycles, recreational vehicles and most other vehicles.
+Any entity that meets the NMVTIS definition of a junkyard, salvage yard, or insurance carrier is required to report specific information to NMVTIS, and the failure to report is punishable by a civil penalty of $1,000 per violation.
+The NMVTIS website reports title information on motorcycles, recreational vehicles, and most other vehicles.
 For more information, see their FAQ.

-Motorcycle History Reports are now available from Cyclechex which also has an iPhone App.
-Kelley Blue Book says they teamed up with Cyclechex to offer motorcycle history reports on Kelley Blue Book at kbb.com.
+Motorcycle History Reports are now available from Cyclechex.
+Cyclechex says they teamed up with Kelley Blue Book to offer motorcycle history reports on Kelley Blue Book at kbb.com.

 - If it looks too good to be true, it probably isn’t.

 - Call the Department of Motor Vehicles office to find out how a salvage title is marked or branded in the state which issued the title.

 - Do not accept an open title!
 Make sure the seller’s name and information are the same as on the title.
 An open title is a title signed by the motorcycle owner who is not the seller.
 For instance, Harry Seller is selling a motorcycle with a title showing the owner as John Owner.
 You are purchasing the motorcycle from Harry and giving the money to Harry, but Harry purchased the motorcycle from John.
 Harry is reselling the motorcycle to you but never changed the title from John’s name to Harry’s.

 - Do not accept a photocopy of the title.